FacebookTwitterEmailLinkedInTeamsWhatsApp

 Outlook offers the following permission levels for calendar sharing:

-2. Can view titles and locations: With this permission, the person can see not only the times of your events but also the subject and location for each one.
+2. Can view titles and locations: With this permission, the person can see the times of your events and the subject and location for each one.
 However, they still can’t access any additional details you may have included in the event description.

 3. Can view all details: As the name suggests, this level allows the person to see all the information about your calendar events, including the time, subject, location, and any other details you’ve added.
 However, they cannot make any changes to your calendar.

-4. Can edit: This permission level gives the person the ability to modify your calendar directly.
-They can create, edit, and delete events, as well as view all the details of existing items.
+4. Can edit: This permission level allows the person to modify your calendar directly.
+They can create, edit, and delete events and view all the details of existing items.
 This level is appropriate for close collaborators or assistants.

 5. Delegate: The highest level of access, Delegate permission allows the person to manage your calendar as if it were their own.
 They can edit events, view full details, and even send and respond to meeting requests on your behalf.
 This level is typically reserved for executive assistants or other trusted individuals.